MetOffice/CSET/docs/source/contributing/code-review.rst

 For a plotting routine, specific questions to consider include:

-* Does the plot make sense (e.g. is the vertical coordinate plotted on the y axis; does it improve the interpretation if a logarithmic scale is used)?
+* Does the plot make sense (e.g. is the vertical coordinate plotted on the y-axis; does it improve the interpretation if a logarithmic scale is used)?
 * Is the plot easy to interpret or is guidance required and is that guidance appropriate?
 * Are the colour bars appropriate and mindful of accessibility if a specific